 Welcome to the YOUNGSTEAD Saint Bernard web site, where you can read up-to-date, relevant, useful and practical information on every aspect of owning a Saint Bernard dog.

-In order to learn more about the Saint Bernard dog, I have travelled to dog shows throughout South Africa, Switzerland, Germany, Italy, France, Austria, Belgium, England, the USA, Denmark and the Czech republic.
+In order to learn more about the Saint Bernard dog, I have travelled to dog shows throughout South Africa, Switzerland, Germany, Italy, France, Austria, Belgium, England, the USA, Denmark, Portugal and the Czech republic.
 I have personally handled Saint Bernards in shows in most of those countries.
 I have attended breed seminars presented by many of the great names in current Saint Bernard history.
 These include seminars on nutrition, grooming, training, breeding, artificial insemination, bone structure, eyes, teeth, skull structure, movement and detailed commentary on the FCI standard, as well as many other aspects of our breed.

 I have personally trained many, many Saint Bernards, as well as many other breeds.
 I have also treated sick dogs, lost dogs to disease or old age, personally whelped many puppies and personally buried many loved dogs, mostly my own, but also some that belonged to friends and fellow Saint Bernard enthusiasts.